divij-pawar/mrcnn-greeny/README.md

 1. This project requires python version to be 3.8 >= (python versions) >=3.5.
 2. This project requires a gpu for faster process times.
 3. This project will not work with tensorflow 1.
-4. It requires the input video to be mp4.

 # Installation steps